Renovamen/Speech-Emotion-Recognition/README_EN.md

 # Speech Emotion Recognition

-Speech emotion recognition using LSTM, SVM and MLP, implemented in Keras.
+Speech emotion recognition using LSTM, CNN, SVM and MLP, implemented in Keras.

 We have improved the feature extracting method and achieved higher accuracy (about 80%).
 The original version is backed up under [First-Version](https://github.com/Renovamen/Speech-Emotion-Recognition/tree/First-Version) branch.